Final laboratory test

 5. When is determining temporary hardness titration of water samples is made:

-1. with sulphuric acid in the presence of methyl orange until the appearance of brown color;
+1. with clorhidric acid in the presence of methyl orange until the appearance of orange color;

 2. with potasium hydroxide;